auth0/docs/articles/architecture-scenarios/_includes/_architecture/_introduction.md

 For customer facing applications we typically see [OpenID Connect (OIDC)](/protocols/oidc) as being the most frequently used protocol.
 OIDC makes use of web based workflows with browser URLs that are presented to the user.
 Out-of-the-box, client facing URLs as part of Auth0 OIDC support are Auth0 branded, however we recommend using the Auth0 [custom domain](#custom-domains) capability to provide for consistent corporate identity and to also address potential user confidence concerns before they arise.

 ::: panel Best Practice
-Other groups within your organisation may also be working with Auth0; it’s not uncommon for our customers to have disparate departments that serve different user communities.
+Other groups within your organization may also be working with Auth0; it’s not uncommon for our customers to have disparate departments that serve different user communities.
 Identifying these will potentially influence your design choices, and doing so early could mitigate decisions that might prove costly later on.
 :::

+<% if (platform === "b2b") { %>
+If your customers' organization supports the use of mutliple IDPs, then you should create separate Auth0 tenants for that organization; see [Tenant provision for complex organizations](#tenant-provision-for-complex-organizations) for further details.
+This allows you to keep the rest of your setup much simpler by maintaining a one-to-one connection relationship between your organization and all your customer organizations within your main tenant.
+<%  } %>